Networks Cut Away, CNN Calls Trump 'Pathetic' After Speech Falsely Claiming He's Been Cheated

-Multiple TV networks — including MSNBC, NBC News, CNBC, CBS News and ABC News — cut away from a speech filled with falsehoods from Donald Trump in which he baselessly claimed he was being cheated in the election, spread misinformation about the legality of mail-in ballots and falsely claimed he had won if only the “legal” votes were counted.
+Multiple TV networks — including MSNBC, NBC News, CNBC, CBS News and ABC News — cut away from a speech filled with falsehoods from Donald Trump, in which he baselessly claimed he was being cheated in the election, spread misinformation about the legality of mail-in ballots and falsely claimed he would have won if only the “legal” votes were counted.

-Brian Williams, describing MSNBC’s decision to cut away, said, “It was not rooted in reality and at this point, where our country is, it’s dangerous.”

-“Here we are again in the unusual position of not only interrupting the president of the United States but correcting the president of the United States,” Williams also said.
+“Here we are again, in the unusual position of not only interrupting the president of the United States but correcting the president of the United States,” Brian Williams said as MSNBC decided to cut away said.
 “There are no illegal votes that we know of, there has been no Trump victory that we know of.”

+He later added, “It was not rooted in reality and at this point, where our country is, it’s dangerous.”

+Also Read: Joe Biden Urges Supporters to 'Stay Calm,' Says 'Democracy Is Sometimes Messy'

 On CBS News, Norah O’Donnell cut away to correspondent Nancy Cordes to fact-check Trump’s misleading statements that his numbers were “getting whittled away miraculously” after Election Day.